 In each of the three worlds, you’ll face five different waves of enemies with the six wave being a massive boss.
 I’m pleased that the bosses are more than just bullet sponges, but the patterns are relatively basic.
 Specific targets on the boss will appear after dealing with additional enemy spawns and defending yourself from any attacks from the boss.
 At times, you’ll have to contend with massive projectiles harrowing down at you, as well as newly spawned waves of smaller foes.

 It takes less than a couple hours to beat the three levels on the normal difficulty.
 Of course, if you were looking for a challenge, you should try your hand at the harder difficulties.
 Starting on hard mode, enemies spawn faster, are harder to take down, and appear in greater numbers.
 Hard mode and beyond keeps the action moving during the waves with much less downtime than in the lower settings.
 The game is priced accordingly and is an excellent throwback to the days of light gun shooters.Note: Pixel Gear was reviewed on PlayStation VR.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.